OmniBlocks/.github/profile/README.md

 ## Welcome!
-OmniBlocks is a new IDE based on TurboWarp that supports multiple languages at once.
+OmniBlocks is a project to develop a multi-language IDE.
-## Meet the team!
+## Developers
 **in progress**